isabelladegen/ComputationalLogic/report.md

 - C. Utterance is a command that succeeds
 - D. None of the above

-That way I learned how the input string was translated into a Goal and how the outcome of such a goal was translated back into an answer.
+That way I learned how the input string was translated into a Prolog Goal and how the outcome of such a Goal was translated back into a 'string' answer.
 The translation happens in [prolexa_grammar.pl](https://github.com/isabelladegen/ComputationalLogic/blob/prolexa-plus/prolexa/prolog/prolexa_grammar.pl). while the Goal validation happens in [prolexa_engine.pl](https://github.com/isabelladegen/ComputationalLogic/blob/prolexa-plus/prolexa/prolog/prolexa_engine.pl)

+Now I was ready to start changing these three files.
+I took a top down approach starting by defining what the user would ask Prolexa and what they would expect as response to their question.
+I could use my Colab notebook to specify new test for the new functionality in the same way: ```test('new query', 'expected answer')```.
+These tests were my 'Acceptance tests' for the new behaviour.
+For the code changes to Prolog I continued to use the debugger to verify that the query was handled as expected.
+All my changes were done in small cycles of: add a failing test &rarr; change the code to fix it &rarr; run the tests to verify it was working &rarr; check-in and start with the next new failing test.

 # <a name="defaultrules">Default Rules #